managata/csync/README.md

 # csync

-'csync' is a multi-node, multi-process rsync executer for copying large amount of files on clustered file system.
+'csync' is a multi-node, multi-process rsync executor for copying large amount of files on clustered file system.

 ## Overview